Overcome (Alexandra Burke album): Critical reception

-The album has received mainly positive reviews.
-Giving the album four out of five stars, Alex Hardy of The Times stated "last year’s X Factor winner belts out a few impeccably voiced big ballads, but they’re merely fillers among sci-fi disco tracks and bassy, beaty collaborations that often more closely resemble Christina Aguilera or Lady Gaga."
 Alexis Petridis of The Guardian said that "Broken Heels" is a "spectacularly polished product."
 His review also praised the album's ballads saying "[t]he ballads are seldom the highlight of any pop-soul album, but at least here they come equipped with booming post-Umbrella beats to distract you from the river of lyrical drivel – you lift me up, been hurt so many times before, some things are worth fighting for, and so on."
-Petridis gave the album three out of five stars, noting that "'Bury Me' and 'You Broke My Heart' are Motown pastiches that seem a little too craven and obvious in their pursuit of the Duffy market."
-Another reviewer for The Guardian drew comparisons with Barbadian singer Rihanna, whilst calling the album "cast-iron edifice of a debut" and saying it has a "crack team of producers."
-Al Fox of the BBC said that the album is "relevant, it’s contemporary, it’s edgy enough for younger fans but accessible enough for a wider audience", calling it "swathed in personality."
+Petridis gave the album three out of five stars, noting that "Bury Me" and "You Broke My Heart" were "Motown pastiches that seem a little too craven and obvious in their pursuit of the Duffy market."
+Hugh Montgomery from The Observer, drew comparisons with Barbadian singer Rihanna, whilst calling the album "cast-iron edifice of a debut" and saying it has a "crack team of producers."
+David Smyth from The Evening Standard described Overcome as a "high-quality production" aimed at a US audiences, where the style often "suits her."
+However, he argued her voice "lacks individuality" and the album "isn't sure where it's going," casting doubt on her as a "British Beyoncé."
+In a negative review, The Independent portrayed Overcome as a "jazzed up" attempt to distinguish her from Leona Lewis, filled with "pale imitation[s]" and "Primark R&B." The newspaper argued that the album was "absolutely phoning in" and ultimately "not in a remotely interesting way."